 Philadelphia fans, I love you.

 And thank you all for sharing in a day that I will never forget.
 I love you.
 Thank you.What a class act.
-Even though HK passed away three years ago today, it's the retold stories, like that one about the pizza twins or where you heard that final out of the World Series called, that will keep this city thinking about him until the end.
-Thank you, Harry.
+Even though Harry Kalas passed away three years ago today, it's the retold stories, like that one about the pizza twins or where you heard that final out of the World Series called, that will keep this city thinking about him until the end.
+Thanks for all of the memories, HK.